find a good offer banner 2023

 Yazd - woman - traveling

-April is definitely high season with clear, dry weather.
-As we approached Easter, there were several tourists in Yazd who did not look as if they could find a place to stay in the old town.
-Booking is therefore important around there.
+As we approached Easter, there were more tourists in Yazd who couldn't seem to find a place to stay in the Old City.
+Booking is therefore important in that area.

 We booked by mail, because the big booking sites do not work in Iran.
 Once we also got the hotel to book a hotel for us in the next town.